Fazilka

 Fazilka, also known as Bangla, is a city and a municipal council in Fazilka district of Punjab, India.
 In 2011, it was made the headquarter of the newly created Fazilka district.
 The Trans-Afghanistan Pipeline (TAPI) project originating in Turkmenistan will have its last station in Fazilka.

 Background

 Etymology

 Fazilka, founded in 1844 CE, is named by its founder JH Oliver after the Mian Fazil Watoo who had earlier owned the land before it was ceded to the British by the Bahawalpur princely state.
 Prior to its establishment as a district headquarter by JH Oliver, and as a shopping centre by him, it was an uncultivated bushy area.
 JH Oliver turned the town into a trading hub between Punjab and Sindh and it was hub of wool trading till partition of India.

-JH Oliver had also eponymously named nearby town Ellenabad, now in Sirsa district of Haryana, after his daughter who was also called Ellenabad.
+JH Oliver had also eponymously named nearby town Ellenabad, now in Sirsa district of Haryana, after his daughter who was also called Ellena.